shreekumar3d/soib_2023/README-CONTAINER.md

 (out of the 1000) for the full country, for testing and validation of the container concept.

-The container includes some of the SoIB code, an R installation with all dependent packages, and some required data - including sensitive species.
+The container includes some of modified (RAM optimized) SoIB code, an R installation with all dependent packages, and some required data - including sensitive species.
 So please do not pass on this container to people who are not supposed to have access to the data.